apola-islam/Python-Riddle-Game/README.md

 ## Description

 In this game, you are on a quest to retrieve five lost relics, each guarded by a challenging riddle.
 You have three attempts to guess the correct answer to each riddle.
 Correct answers will allow you to claim a relic, while incorrect answers will eventually result in game over.
-Each riddle increases in difficulty, testing your problem-solving skills and creativity.

 ## Gameplay